<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 What if I am not in contact with my non-custodial parent?

 If you're not in touch with your non-custodial parent, fill out the Non-Custodial Waiver form included in the CSS Profile application.
-A non-family member such as counselor, teacher, or social worker will also need to write a letter confirming the information is correct.
+A non-family member such as a counselor, teacher, or social worker will also need to write a letter confirming the information is correct.

 Can I explain my unique financial situation?